Together we nurture the genius in everyone

 The information published here is updated annually and any changes to the information occurring during the year will be updated as soon as possible.

-This report is approved by the Alexandra School Governing Body and published October 2017.
-To be reviewed September 2018.
+This report is approved by the Alexandra Primary School Governing Body and published September 2019.
+Reviewed June 2019

 What is SEND ?

 The Special Educational Needs and Disabilities Code of Practice 2014 states that a child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child of compulsory school age has a learning difficulty if (s)he: